 View Green Harbors Project (GHP) in a larger map

-GHP restoration efforts strive to recognize and incorporate the traditional ecological knowledge of native communities, both locally and globally.
+The GHP restoration efforts strive to recognize and incorporate the traditional ecological knowledge of native communities, both locally and globally.
 This approach has included our participation in the building of an educational fish weir on Thompson Island in the spring of 2010.
-Thompson Island was historically a summer fishing site for the local native communities, at the meeting point of the harbor's three main rivers: the Neponset; the Charles, and the Mystic.
+Thompson Island was historically a summer fishing site for local native communities and is a convergence point for three main rivers: the Neponset, the Charles and the Mystic Rivers.

 Presently, UMass Boston and the GHP have several research and community-oriented projects underway with more and more momentum being built in their wake.
-Our projects include salt marsh monitoring and restoration, monitoring of invasive species, monitoring harbor water quality, native shellfish restoration, green roofs development, and pumping out commercial boaters.
+Our projects include salt marsh monitoring and restoration, monitoring of invasive species, monitoring harbor water quality, native shellfish restoration, green roofs development and the pumping out commercial boaters.